What is the Magic hour?

 Hello Everyone,

-Thank you very much for taking the time to watch the video, I hope you found it informative and engaging, until next time.
+Thanks for watching the video!
+I hope you found it informative and engaging.
+Until next time!

 Ready to Start a Project?